ds-edu/DataScienceCapstone_OnlineRetail/README.md

 |RandomizedSearchCV|{'tol': 0.1, 'n_init': 5, 'n_clusters': 3, 'max_iter': 200, 'init': 'k-means++', 'algorithm': 'elkan'}    |3521.054583387378 |0.4529741764177548 |
 |GridSeachCV       |{'algorithm': 'lloyd', 'init': 'k-means++', 'max_iter': 100, 'n_clusters': 3, 'n_init': 10, 'tol': 0.0001}|3517.1919694514713|0.4526652931153385 |

-> Using the preceding results, SMBO having the highest inertia doesn't necessarily imply that it has the best hyperparameters.
+Using the preceding results, SMBO having the highest inertia doesn't necessarily imply that it has the best hyperparameters.
 Inertia scores decrease as n_cluster increases.
 The SMBO results with n_clusters = 2 (least loss determined by SMBO's fmin() ) had a unfair advantage over the results of the CVs.

-> Likewise, the silhouette scores can't be used as the criteria because the results are from the same algorithm - it's only insightful when comparing between two different algorithms.
+Likewise, the silhouette scores weren't used as the criteria because the results are from the same algorithm - it's only insightful when comparing between two different algorithms.

-> So what's the criteria?
+So what's the criteria?

-> GridSearch and Randomized CV search methods are relatively inefficient compared to SMBO.
+GridSearch and Randomized CV search methods are relatively inefficient compared to SMBO.
 In addition, Grid and random searches are completely uninformed by past evaluations and spends significant amount of time evaluating “bad” hyperparameters.

-> **SMBO is generally deemed better** as it works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evaluate; thus, its hyperparameters will be used for the subsequent modeling.
+**SMBO is generally deemed better** as it works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evaluate; thus, its hyperparameters were used for the subsequent modeling.

+> **As SMBO is deemed the best hyperparameter search method, its corresponding hyperparameters were utilized in the model.**

 **Modeling with KMeans using the best hyperparameters from SMBO**

-> **SMBO is the best hyperparameter search method, so its corresponding hyperparameters are utilized in the model.**
->
-> - Chosen algorithm : KMeans
+- Chosen algorithm : KMeans
-> - Best parameters : {'algorithm': 'lloyd', 'init': 'random', 'max_iter': 645, 'n_clusters': 2, 'n_init': 5, 'tol': 0.1}
+- Best parameters : {'algorithm': 'lloyd', 'init': 'random', 'max_iter': 645, 'n_clusters': 2, 'n_init': 5, 'tol': 0.1}

 The inertia plot was a very useful guide in getting a sense of the best K- no. of clusters.

 ![Inertia Plot](./reports/figures/km_inertiaplot.png)

 The "knee" point is either in n_clusters=3 or n_clusters=4.
-The silhouette analysis provides an insight on what would be the best between the two.
+The silhouette analysis provided insights on what would be the best between the two.

 ![Silhouette Analysis](./reports/figures/km_silplot.png)